SoundScapeRenderer/ssr/doc/manual/use-cases.rst

 .. figure:: images/ssr_binaural_pd.png
    :align: center

+The source positions, orientations and many other things can be changed by sending messages to the external.
+See the help patch for all available messages.

 The computational performance of SSR in Pd is somewhat lower than that of the standalone version because we have not got it to work in Pd with internal